Washington County Museum of Fine Arts: Collection

 The strength of the museum's collection has always been in 18th and early 20th Century art with paintings from such artists as Benjamin West and Thomas Sully.
 The American landscape tradition is represented with works by Thomas Cole, Thomas Moran, Frederic Edwin Church, Jasper Cropsey, Albert Bierstadt, George Inness, John Frederick Kensett and other members of the Hudson River School.
 Classic works by American impressionists Childe Hassam and Willard Leroy Metcalf, came into the collection through William and Anna Singer's friendships with these artists.
 The Ashcan School has excellent examples of paintings by George Luks, Robert Henri, William Merritt Chase, Arthur B. Davies, and Eduard Steichen.
 A small but significant group of European, Asian, and African art is complemented by Art Deco glass by Tiffany and Lalique.
 Contemporary and early American art and the pottery of the eccentric George Ohr fill out the WCMFA's diverse collection.

 Along with American Decorative and Folk art, the museum has always been interested in Maryland art, and its collection includes portraits by the Charles Willson Peale family of painters, including Rembrandt Peale and Sarah Miriam Peale.
 European Old Masters such as Saints Mary Magdalene and Paul by Giovanni Mazone and Jusepe de Ribera are hung in the museum's Schrieber Gallery.
 The Singers acquired an important group of thirteen works by French sculptor, Auguste Rodin, including his Saint John the Baptist in Amsterdam in 1931.
 At the same time, Anna Singer acquired a study of Abraham Lincoln for Mount Rushmore by Gutzon Borglum.
-Since Anna's death, the museum has continued to collect 20th-century and contemporary art, and owns significant works by Milton Avery, Philip Guston, Norman Rockwell, Frank Stella, Helen Frankenthaler, Grace Hartigan, Robert Indiana, and Emily Clayton Bishop.
+Since Anna's death, the museum has continued to collect 20th-century and contemporary art, and owns significant works by Milton Avery, Philip Guston, Frank Stella, Helen Frankenthaler, Grace Hartigan, Robert Indiana, and Emily Clayton Bishop.
+The museum purchased At the Optometrist, also known as The Oculist, from Norman Rockwell himself.

 The stained glass panel in the rotunda of the museum was added by local artisan Robert Martin in 1999.